 Other Information You May Find Helpful

-• International Students Pathway to the United States: Once an international student is admitted, the Office of International Education receives the original admission letter from the Graduate School, creates an immigration document (I-20 or DS-2019), and mails the package to the international student.
-We use regular airmail, which can take two to four weeks to reach the student.
-Students apply for a visa (F-1 or J-1), go to the interview at the local US Embassy or Consulate, and, upon receiving a visa, will make housing and flight arrangements to come to the United States.
-Students wishing to obtain documents within two to four days can go online to schedule and pay for express mailing through this site: Express Mailing of Admissions Package.
-We mail admission packages for students admitted for spring semesters beginning in October and packages for students admitted for summer and fall semesters beginning in February of each year.
+• International Students Pathway to the United States: Once an international student is admitted, the Office of International Education receives the original admission letter, verifies immigration requirements, creates an immigration document (I-20 or DS-2019), and emails the admission package and immigration documents to the student.
+International students then apply for a visa (F-1 or J-1), go to the interview at their local US Embassy or Consulate, and, upon receiving a visa, make housing and flight arrangements to come to the United States.

 • Saudi Arabian Cultural Mission (SACM) sponsored students: Many students who attend IUP from Saudi Arabia are sponsored by their employer or government.
 There are very strict criteria for obtaining and continuing a SACM sponsorship.
-Read more about the SACM sponsorship program and view a list of IUP programs that are approved for students from Saudi Arabia.
+Read more about the SACM scholarship program and view a list of IUP programs that are approved for study for students from Saudi Arabia.

 • Fulbright-, IIE-, Muskie-, and Government-Sponsored Students: As these students are being sponsored, they must gain the approval of their sponsor for reduced course loads, travel, internships, working after graduation, and other issues.
-Sponsored students are held to the same requirements as other degree-seeking students regarding full-time status and online classes.
+Sponsored students are held to the same requirements as other degree-seeking students regarding full-time status.
+Some sponsored programs have even stricter guidelines for online classes.
 Please contact our office if you have questions about a sponsored student.

 • Orientation: Our office holds a week-long orientation program every fall and spring semester to assist international students with registration and cultural adjustment to the United States.

 • Deferrals: International students outside of the United States must obtain a new admission letter and immigration document every semester they defer to obtain a visa or enter the United States.
-While their admission remains valid, new documents are required.
-If you know a student is deferring, please ask the international student to contact our office immediately.
+If you know a student is deferring, please direct them to our office.